 I love Starbucks.
 It’s my go-to spot for late-night study sessions.
 (The baristas know me by name, #embarrassing.)
-Last week I spied their new reusable plastic cups that sell for $1.
+Last week I spied Starbucks new reusable plastic cups that sell for $1.
 I had a mini internal physiological earthquake as I approached the counter.
 For years, I have eagerly awaited this moment!

 Introducing Starbucks Reusable Plastic Cups

-For the past few years, Starbucks has hosted an annual “Cup Summit” that brings together the top dogs in materials engineering and packaging with Starbucks’ executives to strategize how to reduce cup waste.
-The latest product from this gathering is their new cup, a look-a-like to their paper ones made from a ‘recyclable’ plastic.
+For the past few years, Starbucks has hosted an annual “Cup Summit” that brings together the top dogs in materials engineering and packaging with Starbucks’ executives to strategize how to reduce disposable paper cup waste.
+The latest product from this gathering is their new reusable plastic cup, a look-a-like to their paper ones made from a ‘recyclable’ plastic.
 As an incentive to bring it in for a refill, (the Starbucks baristas will wash it out with boiling water for you), customers receive ten-cents off their drink.

 Sounds pretty cool to me.
-Starbucks has created an incentive for coffee lovers to reduce the amount of material wasted by creating reusable cups, and making them more affordable than the $7 stainless steel coffee mugs they sell in their stores and on-line.
+Starbucks has created an incentive for coffee lovers to reduce the amount of material wasted by creating reusable cups, and making them more affordable than the $7 stainless steel coffee cups they sell in their stores and on-line.

 More Questions than Starbucks is Answering